Cattle feeding: Drought fodder for extensive rangeland agriculture

-Medicinal and synthetic products
+Medicinal and synthetic additives

 Cattle feed may also include various substances such as glycerol, veterinary drugs, growth hormones, feed additives or nutraceuticals to improve production efficiency.

 Antibiotics

 Antibiotics are routinely given to livestock, which account for 70% of the antibiotic use in the United States.
 This practice contributes to the rise of antibiotic-resistant bacteria.
 Antibiotic resistance is a naturally occurring phenomenon throughout the world due to the overuse and/or inappropriate use of antibiotics.
+In an effort to curb antibiotic resistance, the Food and Drug Administration created a "5 Year Veterinary Stewardship Plan", which eliminated over-the-counter availability of antibiotics for use in cattle in June 2023.
+Antibiotics for bovine use are now only available for purchase through veterinary prescription.

 The most common form of antibiotics are called ionophores.
 Ionophores were originally developed as coccidiostats for poultry, and prevent coccidiosis in cattle as well.
 Ionophores work by improving both feed efficiency and growth rate, and lower methane production as one result.
 These effectively work as growth promoters due to an increase in food and water uptake and increase the digestive effectiveness of the animal.

 Antibiotics are used in the cattle industry for therapeutic purposes in the clinical treatment of infections and prophylactically for disease prevention by controlling the growth of potentially harmful bacteria.
 Because of their effectiveness in the treatment and prevention of diseases, there is an increased efficiency of the farm.
 This results in reduced costs for cattle producers, and for consumers.
 Antibiotics are also present in antibacterial cleaning products, and in disinfection products used in farm and veterinary practices.

 A critical journalist has claimed that the lower population density in free-range animals need decreased antibiotics usage, and has conjectured that cattle would not get sick if they were not fed a corn-based diet.
 However, bovine respiratory disease, the most common reason for antibiotic therapy, has risk factors common in both forms of production (feedlot and pasture finished).